samathaluca/fallen/README.md

 but then the additional stries to be added by clicking

 ##User stories

+with limited funding open source support would be a real help.
+The current treatment programmes demand commitment that is unachievebale and unaffordable for normal life so are reserved for people in crisis rather than tackling the problem early .
+Early intervention can help stop issues escalating and prevent huge costs to the addict and the people around them including families, work places, social service, the NHS, the emergency services, hospitals and the criminal justice system
+Addiction is a progressive illness, left untreated mostl likely terminates in jails, institutions of death by direct consequences, accident or suicide.
 There will be two types of user anticipated to benefit from use of the site
-1. People who are suffering from addiction, self destructive habits or problems with a substance.
+1. People who are suffering from addiction, self destructive habits or problems with a substance or activity.
-The definition of Addiction is 'a psychological and physical inability to stop consuming a chemical, drug, activity, or substance, even though it is causing psychological and physical harm'.
+Within group 1 there are different sub-types of users as follows:
+- 21 different choices of addiction.
+- Young people who are most likely addicted to social media, gaming, self harm  and porn addiction.
+Possibly using alcohol and drugs to excess but not addicted YET.
+Maybe abusing food too.
+These users can gain knowledge about their condition and hopefully prevent addictions escalating.
+- Mothers isolated and looking after young children who do not feel able to engage in the currently available treatments
+a) for fear of social services being involved
+b) limited time
+c) limited emotional and physical energy
+d) risk of losing their relationship and financial support .
+Couples often use drugs together so when one tries to get help the other feels threatens and prevents this.
+e) the mother can seek help when the children have gone to bed on her phone without the pressure of sticking to a rigorous regime.
+f) mothers may come motivated to reach out for the help earlier if they read success stories and gain hope.

+g) in helping the mother you lower the burden on social services and stop the damage to the family unit and the children.
+- Introverted and shy users may veer away from the current treatments which demand face to face attendance and engagement in front of an audience. it is possible that the available therapies favour the extroverted so will present at the GP surgery with depression or anxiety without ever revealing the real problem. if the real problems is not tackled recovery is impossible .
+Currently most treatments available for drug addicts involve more drugs.
+This has been likened to offering a drowing man a drink if water.
+The data collected will reveal whether or not this is effective without the need for prohibitely expensive studies which the NHS can not afford and the drug companies or treatment centres will avoid in case the findings risk disproving their effectiveness.
+- Physically ill or disable people who can not leave the home easily
+- Men and women who are keeping their secret and feel too ashamed to tell anyone or who are not quite ready to stop yet but are getting ready so reaearching what my help.
+- men and women who have tried the currently available treatments that have not worked
+- men and women

+There is a a lot of shame attached to addiction so denial is one of the most common symptoms. this is
-This type of user is attracted to the app feel part of a community.
+This type of user is attracted to the app from the earliest stages of seeking help for an addiction problem.
+Users may be put off by the term addiction so the app offers habit or problem or poison as alterative term to maximise the chance of engagement so starting the process of recovery in the users mind.
+The user mya initially read the stories and believe they arent that bad so may try to moderate their using or reach out and try to get support in the earlier stages of the progressive illness.

+to feel part of a community.
 In accessing the app, they will gain understanding, insight, awareness.
 There is a a lot of shame attached to addiction so denial is one of the most common symptoms.
 People may take years to come to terms with their addiction and be ready to stop.
 This user will be offered solutions in practical, real stories that they can identify with.
 These stories will be short and eaily digested but can spark hope in to the lives of lonely, isolated addicts who are too afraid to